nodejitsu/handbook/content/npm/index.md

 ```
 npm config set always-auth true
 ```
-* _Don't be strict about SSL:_ Isaac Schlueter runs his own CA for `registry.npmjs.org` which we are in the process of getting setup for `npmjitsu.co`.
-In the meantime however, we are using a wildcard certificate (e.g. `*.npmjitsu.co`) which causes spurriour SSL warnings unless you set:
+* _Don't be strict about SSL:_ Isaac Schlueter runs his own CA for `registry.npmjs.org` which we are in the process of getting setup for `nodejitsu.com`.
+In the meantime however, we are using a wildcard certificate (e.g. `*.registry.nodejitsu.com`) which causes spurriour SSL warnings unless you set:
 ```
 npm config set strict-ssl false
 ```